 Applied Physics/Engineering 3+2 Program at Ship

 The 3+2 (dual degree) program at Shippensburg University offers two degrees: one in applied physics and another, from a partner university, in the engineering field of the student’s choice.
 The

 Department of Physics’ 3+2 program offers students the technical competency of an engineering degree plus the broad knowledge base and flexibility of a physics degree.
-Students complete three years of coursework at Shippensburg, followed by two years at the engineering school of either Pennsylvania State University or the University of Maryland.
-Shippensburg University is the only university in Pennsylvania with an articulation agreement with the engineering school of the University of Maryland.
+Students complete three years of coursework at Shippensburg, followed by two years at the engineering school of Pennsylvania State University.

 Beyond the receipt of two degrees, this program provides our students with a broader background in the liberal arts and a great breadth of knowledge of physics, thus increasing a student’s career options.

 Students in Shippensburg’s engineering undergraduate programs benefit from small class sizes and a low student to teacher ratio.
 Our engineering majors collaborate with fellow students and leading researchers.
-Through our partnerships with Pennsylvania State University and the University of Maryland, students can also take advantage of the larger universities’ advanced research capabilities to pursue their own interests.
+Through our partnership with Pennsylvania State University, students can also take advantage of the larger university's advanced research capabilities to pursue their own interests.

 Admission and Degree Requirements

 Both engineering and physics are highly mathematical disciplines.
 Typically, students who plan a career in engineering take 4 years of mathematics in high school: one year each of algebra, geometry, trigonometry, and pre-calculus.
 If possible, students should also take courses in physics and calculus.
 Communication skills, both oral and written, are essential for a successful career.